RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### Iterating a stream with XREAD

-Normally, you can use XREAD to iterate over the entries in a Redis Stream.
+In open source Redis and in non-Active-Active databases, you can use XREAD to iterate over the entries in a Redis Stream.
 However, with an Active-Active database, XREAD may skip entries.
 This can happen when multiple regions write to the same stream.

 In the example below, XREAD skips entry `115-0`.